 Arizona- Fraud Toolkit

-States across the nation have seen a significant surge in unemployment benefit fraud, largely associated with identity theft.
-The Arizona Department of Economic Security (DES) has not had a breach of information stored by AZ DES; however, criminals are obtaining individuals’ personal information using phishing scams, previous corporate data breaches, and other tactics and using this stolen information to file for Unemployment Insurance (UI) and Pandemic Unemployment Assistance (PUA) benefits.
+The Arizona Department of Economic Security (DES) has not had a breach of information stored by the Arizona DES; however, criminals are obtaining individuals’ personal information using phishing scams, previous corporate data breaches, and other tactics, and then using this stolen information to file for Unemployment Insurance (UI) benefits.

-AZ DES has issued a Fraud Toolkit with information on what to do if you or your employees have been a victim of identity theft fraud.
+The Arizona DES issued a Fraud Toolkit with information on what to do if you or your employees have been a victim of identity theft fraud.
 This includes information on what to do if you receive:

 • A current employee receives a Wage Statement, Certificate of Understanding, or Electronic